Tropical cyclogenesis: Weak vertical wind shear

-Tropical Storm Paulette in 2020, with its low-level centre partially exposed due to strong windshear.
+Tropical Storm Paulette in 2020, with its low-level centre partially exposed due to strong wind shear.

 Vertical wind shear of less than 10 m/s (20 kt, 22 mph) between the surface and the tropopause is favored for tropical cyclone development.
 Weaker vertical shear makes the storm grow faster vertically into the air, which helps the storm develop and become stronger.
 If the vertical shear is too strong, the storm cannot rise to its full potential and its energy becomes spread out over too large of an area for the storm to strengthen.
 Strong wind shear can "blow" the tropical cyclone apart, as it displaces the mid-level warm core from the surface circulation and dries out the mid-levels of the troposphere, halting development.
 In smaller systems, the development of a significant mesoscale convective complex in a sheared environment can send out a large enough outflow boundary to destroy the surface cyclone.
 Moderate wind shear can lead to the initial development of the convective complex and surface low similar to the mid-latitudes, but it must diminish to allow tropical cyclogenesis to continue.